dmytronako/deep-image-orientation-detection/README.md

 ### Configure the Training

 All training parameters are centralized in the `config.py` file.
-Before starting the training, you can review and adjust the settings to match your hardware and dataset.
+Before starting the training, review and adjust the settings to match the hardware and dataset.

 Key configuration options in `config.py`:

 - **Paths and Caching**:

-  - `TRAIN_IMAGES_PATH`: Path to your upright images.
+  - `TRAIN_IMAGES_PATH`: Path to upright images.
 Defaults to `data/upright_images`.
   - `CACHE_PATH`: Directory where rotated images will be cached.
 Defaults to `data/cache`.
   - `USE_CACHE`: Set to `True` to use the cache on subsequent runs, significantly speeding up data loading but takes a lot of disk space.
 - **Model and Training Hyperparameters**:

   - `MODEL_NAME`: The name of the model architecture to use (e.g., `EfficientNetV2S`).
   - `IMAGE_SIZE`: The resolution to which images will be resized (e.g., `224` for 224x224 pixels).
   - `BATCH_SIZE`: Number of images to process in each batch.
-Adjust based on your GPU's VRAM.
+Adjust based on GPU's VRAM.
   - `NUM_EPOCHS`: The total number of times the model will iterate over the entire dataset.
   - `LEARNING_RATE`: The initial learning rate for the optimizer.

 ### Start Training

-Once your data is in place and the configuration is set, you can start training the model by running the `train.py` script:
+Once all data is in place and the configuration is set,  start training the model by running the `train.py` script:

 ```bash
 python train.py
 ```

-- **First Run**: The first time you run the script, it will preprocess and cache your dataset.
-This may take a while depending on the size of your dataset.
+- **First Run**: The first time the script runs, it will preprocess and cache the dataset.
+This may take a while depending on the size of the dataset.
 - **Subsequent Runs**: Later runs will be much faster as they will use the cached data.
 - **Monitoring**: Use TensorBoard to monitor training progress by running `tensorboard --logdir=runs`.

 ### Monitoring with TensorBoard

-The training script is integrated with TensorBoard to help you visualize metrics and understand the model's performance.
+The training script is integrated with TensorBoard to help visualize metrics and understand the model's performance.
 During training, logs are saved in the `runs/` directory.

-To launch TensorBoard, run the following command in your terminal:
+To launch TensorBoard, run the command:

 ```bash
 tensorboard --logdir=runs
 ```

-This will start a web server, and you can open the provided URL (usually `http://localhost:6006`) in your browser to view the dashboard.
+This will start a web server, open the provided URL (usually `http://localhost:6006`) in the browser to view the dashboard.

 In TensorBoard, you can track: